End of Loyalty (2023) Review

 End of Loyalty’s script spends too much time trying to make its leads seem like nicer guys than they are.
 Carmine with his scruples about what kind of crime he’ll allow and an exposition dump telling us how Grant was making an honest living until his wife died of cancer leaving him a single father and, Ray had left town by then, the only one there for him was his father so he went into the family business.

-The same applies to Ray’s constant harping on the body count their racking up and saying they need to stop and let the cops handle it.
-If he’s that opposed to what Vincent and Grant are doing why does he stick around and annoy everyone including the viewer?
+The same applies to Ray’s constant harping on the body count they’re racking up and saying they need to stop and let the cops handle it.
+If he’s that opposed to what Vincent and Grant are doing, why does he stick around and annoy everyone, including the viewer?

 End of Loyalty does have a good amount of action for a low-budget film.
 There’s a shootout in a hospital that has better production values than much of what I see in low-end action films.
 There are also plenty of fights, mostly featuring Angle, including storming the warehouse where Jada is held and a final fight with Rooker’s lead goon Yukio (Shô Ikushima, Darc, Tramps Like Us).
 Unfortunately, some of the fight choreography is ragged and Angle is a bit too small to look convincing outmuscling two and three goons at once.